 Picking up from last time –

-And I just never went back.
+And after my talk with the moderator, I just never went back.
 I thought about going back for the next few weeks.
 After all, it wasn’t like I was being kicked out.
-And my work already expected me to be gone on Mondays.
+And my job already expected me to be gone on Monday evenings.
 And I agreed to finish my current assignment, so as not to leave my composer high and dry.
 (I did remotely, actually from California (as if that surprises anybody).)

 So, I could’ve kept going to class.
 But alas, I just didn’t want to.
 I was too unhappy.
 It was too hard.
 A solution was already in place.
 So, I was gonna take as much time away as I could between then and September.